StevenBlack/vocab/million-dollar-words.md

 ### paladin
 A brave knight or a chivalrous champion; a good word to use for that person you've been hoping will ride in on a white horse and save the day.
-When that savior rides in, call him or her a PAL-AH-D/N.

 ### palaver